Conan the Barbarian (1982 film): Plot

 Subotai and Valeria agree to help Conan complete King Osric's quest and infiltrate the Temple of Set.
-As the cult indulges in a cannibalistic orgy, the thieves attack and flee with the princess, but Doom shoots Valeria with a magical snake arrow and escapes Conan by transforming into a large serpent.
+As the cult indulges in a cannibalistic orgy, the thieves attack and flee with the princess, but Doom escapes Conan by transforming into a large serpent and shoots Valeria with a magical snake arrow.
 Valeria dies in Conan's arms, acknowledging the toll that the wizard warned would be exacted in exchange for Conan's life.
 Conan cremates her at the Mounds and prepares with Subotai and the wizard to battle Doom.
 Conan asks Crom, the Cimmerian God, to grant him revenge.

 By using booby traps and exploiting their terrain, they manage to slay Doom's warriors.
 Just when Doom's lieutenant Rexor is about to overcome Conan, Valeria reappears for a brief moment as a Valkyrie to save him from the mortal blow.
 Doom shoots another snake arrow at the princess to deny the heroes a successful rescue, but Subotai blocks the shot with his shield and Doom retreats to his temple.
 Conan kills Rexor and recovers his father's sword, now broken by his Atlantean sword.

+Doom calls upon his cultists to take up fire and burn the world that oppressed them.
 With the aid of the princess, now freed from Doom's sway, Conan sneaks back to the temple and confronts Doom in front of his cultists.
 Doom attempts to entrance him, but the barbarian resists and uses his father's broken sword to behead his nemesis.
-With Doom's spells broken, the disillusioned cultists disperse.
+With Doom's spells broken, the disillusioned cultists douse their torches and disperse.
 Conan burns down the temple and leaves to return the princess to her father.
+The film ends with the narrator promising to tell how Conan eventually became a king by his own hand.